linux-rooster/dotfiles/README.md

 - wl-clipboard (clipboard for wayland)
 - dunst (notification service)
-- grim and slurp (screenshotting utilities. both are required.)
+- grim and slurp (screenshotting utilities. both are required.) the sway config file also uses Bibata-Modern-Classic xcursor theme, so make sure to download that.
 ## Screenshots
 ### Sway and Waybar
 <img src="assets/sway.png">